38th (Welsh) Divisional Artillery: Albert & Bapaume

 V Corps kept pushing forwards across the old Somme battlefields, through Longueval, Delville Wood and Ginchy without much opposition, but 38th (W) Division was checked at Morval when it tried to advance without a barrage on 30 August.
 38th (W) DA spent the next day in bombardment and harassing fire and the infantry attacked again on 1 September (the Second Battle of Bapaume) behind a creeping barrage fired by 38th (W) and 62nd (2nd WR) DAs.
 The barrage was in three parts, and the speed of planning was such that part one was already being fired when the part three orders arrived.
 38th (W) DA fired over 1000 rounds per gun in the day.
 The DAC had progressively moved the replenishment point forward through Contalmaison, Pozières, Longueval and Mametz Wood, to Delville Wood.
 The infantry pushed as far forwards as Sailly-Saillisel, ahead of their neighbouring divisions, and the batteries of CXXII Bde followed up.
 Next day both brigades were positioned in the dead ground to support an attack on Mesnil on the night of 2/3 September.
 The attack failed and the gunners stood by to repel a counter-attack, but the enemy withdrew next day and the division followed up.
 That afternoon CXXII Bde came into action close behind the infantry as they moved up to the Canal du Nord; B and C Btys went up first, losing three guns as they crossed the open ground, but A and D (H) Btys were not spotted when they moved up later.
 The enemy were holding the far bank of the canal in strength and drove back V Corps' Cavalry, but the infantry forced their way across at several points on 4 September and 38th (W) DA advanced to come into action on the forward slope south of Mesnil.
 Casualties were low because the enemy's attention was focused on 17th (N) Division's simultaneous attack on the left.
 The infantry of 38th (W) Division were relieved on 5 September, but the artillery remained in action under 17th (N) DA; by 6 September it had fired over 300,000 rounds since the start of the offensive.
-The brigades crossed crossed the canal on 7 September and came into action near Fins, supporting attacks by 21st Division on 'African Trench' on 9 September and the New Zealand Division on 11 September.
+The brigades crossed the canal on 7 September and came into action near Fins, supporting attacks by 21st Division on 'African Trench' on 9 September and the New Zealand Division on 11 September.